Magicalburritos/budget-tracker19/README.md

 ## Description

-This is a full stack app for tracking deposits and withdrawls using mongodbAtlas the database and herko to deploy the application
+This is a full stack app for tracking deposits and withdrawls using mongodbAtlas as the database and herko to deploy the application

 ## table of Contents
 * [Usage](#usage)